Ahmet Rıza: Early life

-He returned to the Ottoman Empire when he heard of the death of his father right before he was to take his final exams.
-He tried to use his education to establish an enterprise using the latest agricultural techniques, but he wasn't successful.
-He applied for a civil service position at the Ministry of Agriculture, but his efforts were unsuccessful.
+He tried to use his education to establish an enterprise using the latest agricultural techniques, but wasn't successful, following which he failed to acquire a civil service position at the Ministry of Agriculture.
 Rıza was appointed as a principal and chemistry teacher at a school in Bursa, and soon became director of education of the city.
 But being pessimistic about significant reform he decided to go back to France to begin an opposition movement.